Contributed by Shelly Viajera Travel

 Armenia is one country in Asia where I felt more like I was in Europe.
 Geographically speaking, it sits somewhere between eastern Europe and western Asia, so feeling European influence makes sense.
 Some travellers tend to overlook Armenia because they think it’s just another Europe-ish country, but Armenia deserves to be known more.

 Armenia is a small nation with a population of only three million, the majority of which are Orthodox Christians.
-They have their own Armenian language and alphabet, but most people also know how to speak Russian, being a former member of the Soviet Union.
+They have their own Armenian language and alphabet, but most people also know how to speak Russian, as Armenia is a former member of the Soviet Union.

 The local currency in Armenia is called dram (AMD), where AMD1 is around US$0.0021.
 Expenses in Armenia are generally cheaper than in other European countries, including food where a full meal starts at AMD3,000 (US$6).
 Armenian cuisine varies, but I noticed they heavily eat more bread-based and soup-based dishes.